Anthropology Research Bulletin

 ESRC React Awards (pilot)

 React awards enable time-critical research to support policymakers and practitioners delivering frontline public services in the UK.
 Researchers must work with public sector partners to respond to emerging and urgent evidence needs and deliver impactful outputs within six months.
 Awards between £50-100k are expected to be made, and the scheme deadline is 8 October 2026.
+This is a rolling call, and may close before the deadline should demand exceed availability of funds.
 Please contact research@anthro.ox.ac.uk as soon as possible if you are interested in applying.

 UKRI Translation: AHRC Proof of Concept